WHAT TO DO IN DELHI + TIPS FOR SOLO FEMALE TRAVELERS

 Visit Haridwar from Delhi

-Situated in Uttarakhand, Haridwar is one of the most visited destination by the Hindu community.
+Situated in Uttarakhand, Haridwar is one of the most visited destinations by the Hindu community.

-It is located on the banks of the river Ganges and considered as one of the seven holiest places for Hindus.
-This is a place which revives the religious conscience of people.
+It is located on the river Ganges banks and is considered one of the seven holiest places for Hindus.
+This is a place that revives the religious conscience of people.
 People bathe in the holy river of Ganges to wash away their sins.

-Important Travel Information for Solo Female Travelers to India
+Important Travel Information for Solo Female Travelers to Delhi

 Things to Know About Solo Travel in Delhi